 2025–2026 Update: The FAA's revenue use policy has been cited in 89% of compliance actions since 2019 (FAA enforcement data).
 The FAA Reauthorization Act of 2024 (PL 118-63) reaffirmed the prohibition on airport revenue diversion and maintained the framework for FAA compliance investigations.
-As airports expand non-aeronautical revenue programs—global non-aero revenue reached $61.57 billion in 2025—the boundary between permissible airport revenue retention and improper diversion to airport sponsors remains a focus for FAA compliance reviews, as evidenced by 107 of 177 FAA cases over 5 years. for revenue diversion, making vigilant enforcement of Grant Assurance 25 and the Revenue Use Policy especially important.
+These cases underscore the resulting emphasis on enforcement of Grant Assurance 25 and the Revenue Use Policy (FAA enforcement data, 2019–2024).

 Summary

 Federal law prohibits airport authorities from diverting airport revenues to non-airport purposes.
-Grant Assurance 25 and the FAA Revenue Use Policy establish strict requirements for revenue use, backed by FAA audit authority.
-Violations can result in grant recovery, withholding of AIP funds, and reputational damage, compliance is an important consideration for airport leadership and finance teams.
+Grant Assurance 25 and the FAA Revenue Use Policy (1999) establish the framework for permissible revenue use, backed by FAA audit authority.
+Violations can result in grant recovery, withholding of AIP funds, and loss of eligibility for federal funding (49 USC 47107(b)).

 I. Introduction

 Revenue diversion—the use of airport-generated revenue for purposes unrelated to the airport—is one of Revenue diversion, ranked as a compliance issue in 107 of 177 FAA cases over 5 years (FAA Associate Administrator speech, Nov 2019), At its core, revenue diversion represents a breach of the compact between the federal government and airport sponsors: in exchange for billions of dollars in federal grants and the authority to impose passenger facility charges, airport operators agree to use their revenue exclusively for airport purposes.
-Non-compliance with this obligation affects the financial integrity of the national airport system.
+Non-compliance with this obligation can result in loss of federal funding and, in some cases, increased scrutiny from rating agencies (FAA, Moody's 2023).

 The prohibition against revenue diversion is codified in 49 U.S.C. §47107(b) and 49 U.S.C. §47133, reinforced by Grant Assurance 25 (Airport Revenue), and interpreted through the FAA's Revenue Use Policy first issued in 1999.
 Together, these provisions establish a framework that governs how every dollar of airport revenue may be spent.
 Violations can result in the loss of federal Airport Improvement Program (AIP) grants, denial of Passenger Facility Charge (PFC) authority, civil penalties, and mandatory repayment of diverted amounts with interest.